WendellOdom/katacoda-scenarios/wo-test-01/step4.md

 # Step 4
-1. this is step 1
+1. this is step 1.
+The file ref is /root/assets/ccnaskills-logo.png
 ![A figure](/root/assets/ccnaskills-logo.png)

 1. this is step 2